iosifache/ubuntu-dotfiles/README.md

 |   └ ...                           system
 ├── utilities                       Scripts for installing and customizing
 |   └ ...                           utility programs
-├── dotfiles.conf                   Variables used when executing operations
-|                                   from this repository (for example,
-|                                   installation)
 ├── environment_variables.sh        Environment variables to be already set
 |                                   when spawining
 ├── install.sh                      Script installing the whole environment ├── README.md                       This file
 ├── regenerate_aliases.sh           Script for regenerating the aliases based on
 |                                   the distributed aliases.txt files
-└── shell_spawning.sh               Script executed when spawning a new shell
+├── shell_spawning.sh               Script executed when spawning a new shell └── sudoers.sh                      Script for manipulating sudoers
 ```

 ### Application-Specific Files